From Christ to Jesus

 A New Birth

-Once upon a time, someone wrote a Story about a fictional man who was God.
+Once upon a time, someone wrote a story about a fictional man who was God.
 Who wrote it?
 Where?
 When?
 Nobody knows.
 But we know that several decades had passed since the supposed events he told of.
 Later generations gave this storyteller the name of Mark, but if it was his real name, it was only by coincidence.

 The rest of the story follows like before